 Before the cherry blossoms emerge, however, another beautiful tree graces the island of Japan.
-Mid-February is the start of spring and the beginning of the plum blossom season.
+Mid-February marks the start of spring and the beginning of the plum blossom season.
 If you want to see the plum blossoms in Japan, keep on reading!

 Plum blossom vs cherry blossom

-The ume, or Japanese plum tree, begins blooming in mid-February, whereas the peak season for viewing the sakura, or cherry blossom occurs in April.
+The ume, word for the Japanese plum tree, begins blooming in mid-February, whereas the peak season for viewing the sakura, or cherry blossom occurs in April.

 The plum tree also offers a special treat – not only are the flowers beautiful and especially fragrant, but they are surrounded by intriguing red or purple leaves on many tree varieties.